Viper4/Agario-AI/README.md

 # Agar AI
-This is python implementation of a genetic training algorithm for recurrent neural networks and a model-based reflex agent to play [agar.io](https://en.wikipedia.org/wiki/Agar.io).
+This is a Python implementation of a genetic algorithm to train recurrent neural networks, and a model-based reflex agent to play [agar.io](https://en.wikipedia.org/wiki/Agar.io).

+A clone of the game including all features is included in the repository which was used to train the RNNs.
+Web crawling is only used for demonstration of our agents against real human players.

 ## Stack
 - Python3